fcalderon/task-tracker/README.md

 * Removed "Users" from navigation.
 A logged in user should only see or edit its own
 * Separated completed and non completed tasks, and put non completed above as they should be more relevant to users

+* Added "manage" in the nav bar so managers can add their underlings
+* An underling can add underlings below him/her
+* If a manager/underling doesn't have any underlings, the ability to create tasks is disabled
+* Given that a user can have tasks assigned to himself as well as tasks that he assigned, tasks are divided in two sections in the tasks dashboard

 ### Notes: